Authors: Linsey Hembree and Nessie O’Neil

 Having a pet Arctic fox can be like living in a fantastic frozen fantasy, or it can make you feel like you’re in a brutal winter that never ends.
 Your experience will all depend on how well prepared you are.
 Arctic foxes aren’t an animal that just anyone can care for, but if you are interested having an arctic fox as a pet, then you’re in the right place

-First you need to ask yourself, is owning a pet arctic fox legal in your state?
-Before you even consider bringing one in to your life, you need to look into legality.
-Not every state allows you to own a pet arctic fox, and even if the state allows them, there may be restrictions within your city, county, or even your HOA if you have one where you live.
+Before you even consider bringing a pet arctic fox in to your life, you need to look into legality.
+Not every state allows you to own a pet arctic fox.
+Even if the state allows them, there may be restrictions within your city, county, or even your HOA if you have one.
 While arctic foxes are not native to the US, if you happen to live in an area where they are native, PLEASE DO NOT TAKE WILD ARCTIC FOXES IN AND TRY TO MAKE THEM PETS.
 If you find a wild arctic fox in need of assistance, please find a rehabber immediately.
 Rehabbers can be found by contacting your local wildlife department or by downloading ANIMAL HELP NOW.